quantum-kite/kite/docs/installation.md

 pip3 install h5py
 ```

-### 2.2 For Mac OS X
+### 2.2 For Mac OS X users

+The installation of KITE's dependencies on Apple machines is slightly more evolved, mainly due to the need to enforce usage of the  correct C++ standard when compiling HDF5.
+We provide below a recipe that should work in all Apple machines, but users are encouraged to contact the KITE team shall they encounter any difficulties.

-Install the *Xcode* command-line tools from Apple Developer, install these using the terminal:
+The *Xcode* command-line tools from Apple Developer are required.
+Install these using the terminal:

 ``` bash
 xcode-select --install